MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Design considerations

 - Containerization has become a major trend in software development since it provides measurable benefits for developers and operations teams as well as optimizing infrastructure utilization.
 More specifically, the benefits of containerizing application components include:
-  - **Improved infrastructure utilization**: Containers do not include operating system images so require less system resources.
+  - **Improved infrastructure utilization**: Containers don't include operating system images so require less system resources.
 Multiple containers can therefore be hosted on the same virtualized infrastructure, and this helps to optimize resource utilization by consolidating on fewer resources with higher container density.
   - **Portability**: Including all software dependencies within the container ensures that it will work across different operating systems regardless of runtimes or library versions.
 Containerized applications are therefore easier to move between application platforms due to the standardized container format.
-  - **Faster scaling operations**: Containers are lightweight and do not suffer from the slow start-up and shutdown times afflicting virtual machines, and since container images are pre-built, the start-up activity can be minimized to focus only on bootstrapping the application.
+  - **Faster scaling operations**: Containers are lightweight and don't suffer from the slow start-up and shutdown times afflicting virtual machines, and since container images are pre-built, the start-up activity can be minimized to focus only on bootstrapping the application.
   - **Simplified management**: The consistent portability and ephemeral nature of containers provides a simplified infrastructure management experience compared to traditional virtualized hosting.
   - **Agile development**: Containers support accelerated development, test, and production cycles through consistent operation and less overhead.
 - The drawbacks of containerizing application components include: